Featured Hearings

 1. Check what hearings are listed.

 2. Pick one you want to observe.
 In choosing a hearing you may want to consider (obviously) what time it is listed for, but also whether it is remote (i.e. video-platform or phone – phone can be difficult and many people find hearings on video-platforms much easier to follow) or whether you need to go along to the court to observe.
-You may also want to consider what the issues are to be addressed (if we know – we don’t always have this information).
+You may also want to consider what the issues are to be addressed (this information is not always provided and can be inaccurate).
 Also consider the estimated length of the hearing – most are an hour but some can be much longer (and again we don’t always have this information).
 Note: Quite a lot of hearings are vacated or adjourned (i.e. they don’t happen) so it’s wise to have a second choice hearing as a ‘back up’ plan, i.e. one an hour or so later that you can ask to observe if you don’t get your first choice.
 If there isn’t one listed on this page, pick one from our Twitter feed).

 You can find our project Policy and Supporting Guidance for Bloggers on the About the Project page.